arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/microphone_sensor/microphone_sensor.md

 ## Overview

-In this tutorial you will use the **Arduino Nicla VIsion** board to get the microphone (MP34DT06JTR) readings and change the LED brightness.
+In this tutorial you will use the **Arduino Nicla Vision** board to get the microphone (MP34DT06JTR) readings and change the LED brightness.

 ## Goals